 Participating films and artists gain industry credential and exposure in many ways, including television airtime and online media coverage.
 A jury panel made up of industry professionals provides feedback on the festival selection and determines the annual awards.
 Buyers attend the festival and many films have been acquired for distribution, a rare opportunity for youth-based festivals.

-TORONTO YOUTH SHORTS IS ACCEPTING WORK FOR TWO PROGRAMS:
+TORONTO YOUTH SHORTS IS ACCEPTING WORK FOR ITS 11th SEASON

 Juried Awards include: